eclipse-set/set/BUILD_INSTRUCTIONS.md

         4. Copy the contents of the resulting `build`-directory to the matching Eclipse SET directory in `java/bundles/org.eclipse.set.feature/rootdir`.
     2. In `web/about`:
         1. Run `hugo` to build the license dialog
-        2. Copy the contents of the resulting `public`-directory to `java/bundles/org.eclipse.set.feature/rootdir/about`.
+        2. Copy the conte
-5. Adapt target platform
-    1. Replace the target locations in `org.eclipse.set.releng.target` pointing to `download.eclipse.org/set` with your locally built p2 repositories.
-    2. e.g. replace `https://download.eclipse.org/set/snapshots/browser/main/` with a path to `(browser build location)/java/org.eclipse.set.browser.releng.repository/target/repository`
 6. Build via maven: `mvn clean verify`

-The p2 site for Eclipse SET (for reuse in another product) is now located in `java\bundles\org.eclipse.set.releng.repository\target\repository`.
-The SET product is located under `java/bundles/org.eclipse.set.releng.set.product/target/products`.
+The SET product is now located under `java/bundles/org.eclipse.set.releng.set.product/target/products`.